quipper/circleci-env/README.md

    |- ...
 ```

-All secret variables are stored in file in directory named `secret`.
+All secret variables are stored in file in a directory named `secret`, or you can specify any directory with the environment variable `CIRCLECI_ENV_SECRET_DIR`.
 Each file include value of secret varaiable and must have `.vault` file extention.

 In `Envfile.rb`, you can refer these variables by filename without extention using `secret` method.